7 Mobile Design Considerations for Effective Flash to HTML5 Conversion

-Animations are indeed a great strategy to engage learners but it is always better to avoid complex animations as they might not run on all devices.
+Animations are indeed a great strategy to engage learners, but it is always better to avoid complex animations as they might not run on all devices.
 Make sure animations are simple.
-Also make sure animations are short and each animation just focus on one single message.
+Also make sure animations are short and each animation just focuses on one single message.

 7. Ensure course duration is just 5-10 minutes

 Ensure optimal employee engagement by keeping mobile courses short and focused, lasting around 5-10 minutes.
 When converting Flash to HTML5 for tablets and smartphones, embrace microlearning modules, each targeting a single learning objective.

 Now that you know the design considerations you should now focus on recognizing when to deliver training specifically on tablets and sometimes exclusively on smartphones is crucial for effective implementation.

 While talking about the considerations, we have discussed a lot about Articulate Storyline.
 It is a boon for eLearning developers, know why:

 1. Opt for tablets over smartphones when converting text-heavy Flash courses to HTML5 due to the larger tablet screen, facilitating easier access for learners.

 2. Choose tablets as the delivery mode if you aim to retain intricate interactivities from Flash courses, ensuring a more convenient experience compared to smartphones.

 3. Deliver serious and in-depth learning content, such as vital laws and regulations, on tablets, acknowledging their larger screens and better suitability for comprehensive explanations.

 You Can Deliver Trainings in SMARTPHONES When